FrankBijnen/ExifToolGui/Docs/ExifToolGUI_V6.md

 <h2><a name="m_options">Options menu</a></h2>

 <h4>Don't make backup files</h4>
 -if checked (default), then ExifTool won't make "filename.ext_original" backup files.
 However, if you're not sure what you're doing, then you better uncheck this option.<br>

 <h4>Preserve Date modified of files</h4>
 -no matter what I think about this, some prefer having this option checked.<br>

 <h4>Ignore minor errors in metadata</h4>
 -by default, this option is unchecked.
 This results, in case metadata is not "as it should be", ExifTool will output warnings/errors messages when trying to modify such metadata.
 That is, ExifTool will refuse to write into file in case metadata is not in "perfect" condition, or if there's a danger that you might lose some metadata by modifying it.<br>
 If this option is checked and metadata only contain "minor" errors (or only "minor" damage can occur), then ExifTool will do his job anyway.<br>

 <h4>Show Exif:GPS in decimal notation</h4>
 -checked by default (because i.e. OSM Map uses this notation as well).<br>

 <h4>Show sorted tags (not in Workspace)</h4>
 -if this option is unchecked (default), then metadata tags are shown sorted as defined internally in metadata.
 Many times however, it's quite  hard to find particular tag in listing, so I can imagine, that this option will be checked most of the time.<br>
 Obviously, this setting has no influence on <font class="blue">Workspace</font> view output (see <font class="blue">Workspace manager</font> above).<br>

 <h4>Show Composite tags in view ALL</h4>
 Composite tags aren't "real" tags (their values are calculated from various existing tags), so they are shown optionally.<br>

 <h4>Don't show duplicated tags</h4>
 It can happen that the same tag is defined more than once inside image file and by default, GUI will show all of them.
-If you don't like this behaviour, then check this option, but <font class="red">warning</font>: some other tags might also not be shown!
+If you don't like this behaviour, then check this option, but <font class="red">warning</font>: some other tags might also not be shown!<br>
--try with <font class="blue">Exif</font> GPS data, for example.<br>
+Try with <font class="blue">Exif</font> GPS data, for example.<br>
 <br>
-All above options will be saved when exiting GUI and thus be applied in next GUI start.
+All above options will be saved when exiting GUI and thus be applied at next GUI start.
 Remaining options settings however, are only temporary (as long GUI is running) and are not checked by default:<br>

 <h4>Show tag values as numbers</h4>